Government & Public Sector · Live

 Scored across six dimensions and benchmarked against the NITDA AI Code of Practice.
 The maturity score is the one-page summary ministers understand, backed by the underlying Evidence Pack.

-Data is collected in an ad-hoc way.
-There are no consistent standards.
-Different departments use different formats, and nobody has a full picture of what data exists.
+Initial.
+Data is collected without consistent standards.
+Different departments use different formats.
+Nobody has a full picture of what data exists or where it lives.

-Some standards exist but they're not consistently followed.
+Developing.
+Some standards exist but are not consistently followed.
 Documentation is partial.
-There's awareness that data governance matters, but no formal process yet.
+There is awareness that data governance matters, but no formal process.

+Defined.
 Clear standards are documented and communicated.
 Data blueprints exist for key datasets.
-There are assigned roles for who manages data quality.
+Assigned roles manage data quality.
 Most departments follow the standards.

+Managed.
 Data quality is actively monitored.
-Automated checks catch problems early.
-There are regular reviews and improvements.
-Maturity scores are tracked over time.
+Automated checks catch problems before they become incidents.
+Maturity scores are tracked and reviewed on a regular cycle.

 Regulatory coverage